 *ARC received from Netgalley, in exchange for an honest review*

 I really enjoyed Radio Silence.
 Although I do tend to stray away from YA novels that attempt to mix in fandom into its plot because I often find it doesn’t use fandom as well as it could.
-But I really enjoyed how Alice used fandom to show the beauty and danger of the internet while creating a solid novel about choices, and whichever path you take doesn’t matter, so long as you decide the course of your future.
+But I really enjoyed how Alice used fandom to show the beauty and danger of the internet while creating a stable novel about choices, and whichever path you take doesn’t matter, so long as you decide the course of your future.
 Frances’ experiences felt so true to me, as someone who is currently in the position she’s in- the transition from college to university is scary.
-Frances has such a great character development- from a quiet girl who doesn’t feel comfortable about talking what she likes to openly enjoying all the strange things she thought people would judge her for.
+Frances has such a significant character development- from a quiet girl who doesn’t feel comfortable about talking what she likes to openly enjoy all the strange things she thought people would judge her for.

 Although I love it when books portray fandom as a great thing (as it does in RS) but I’m glad it doesn’t shy away from the fact that sometimes it can get too much.
 The Universe City fandom mirrors so many fandoms I’m part of now and or used to be.
-There is always a small percentage of people who tend to be too extreme where they often creep into the personal life of their creators.
-In RS, the fandom attempts to doxx Frances and Aled and it’s horrifying how real it felt.
-They stalked them online and off, and despite their attempts to stop them, it fails and it’s horribly unfair that they had to suffer because some people just don’t know when to stop.
+There is always a small percentage of people who tend to be too extreme where they often creep into the personal lives of their creators.
+In RS, the fandom attempts to doxx Frances and Aled, and it’s horrifying how real it felt.
+They stalked them online and off, and despite their attempts to stop them, it fails, and it’s horribly unfair that they had to suffer because some people just don’t know when to stop.